FlipperPA/django-dep-default-project/README.md

 ### Feedback From the 'startproject' Command

 The `django-admin startproject` command currently only gives console feedback if there is an error.
 This is an opportunity to provide some friendly text for new Djangonauts, which can easily be ignored by those with more experience:

     $ django-admin startproject myproject
     Your project 'myproject' has been created successfully!
 You can try to run your site with these commands:
         $ cd myproject
         $ python manage.py runserver
     Then, visit http://localhost:8000/ in your browser.
+If you are having issues (or are using Vagrant), you may want to try:
+        $ python manage.py runserver 0:8000

 This extra piece of handholding can be especially helpful to newcomers just starting to get comfortable with the command line.